braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/data_transformation/creating_a_transformation.md

 Your webhook integration is now complete!

 {% alert important %}
-Accepting email as an identifier is possible as data transformation early access users will also be granted early access to this new `/users/track` feature to update a user profile by email address.<br><br>Data transformation Early access users who started before April 2023 may be familiar with a `get_user_by_email` function that helped with this use case.
+Accepting email as an identifier is possible as Braze Data Transformation early access users will also be granted early access to this new `/users/track` feature to update a user profile by email address.<br><br>early access users of Braze Data Transformation who started before April 2023 may be familiar with a `get_user_by_email` function that helped with this use case.
 That function is deprecated.
 {% endalert %}

 {% endtab %}